Hear Tom in an interview by Dr. Don.

 A few other bits of information about Tom:

-- Although mostly retired, he continues as a member of Oregon Nurses Association and AFL-CIO
+- Although now working as a volunteer nurse, he continues as a member of Oregon Nurses Association and AFL-CIO

 - Serves on the Oregon League of Conservation Voters Multnomah Leadership Committee.